 Introduce children to the diamond shape, also known as a rhombus, with this engaging tracing and coloring worksheet.

 The diamond is a shape made of four equal sides and looks like a tilted square.
-This activity helps early learners develop shape recognition, fine motor skills, and early geometry awareness through simple step-by-step practice.
+This activity helps early learners develop shape recognition, fine motor skills, and early geometry awareness through simple step by step practice.

 What’s Inside the Diamond Worksheet